Autodesk-Forge/forge-tutorial-postman/ModelDerivative_02/instructions/task-2.md

-# Task 2 - Upload Zip FIle to OSS
+# Task 2 - Upload Source FIle to OSS

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Forge Data Management API.
 In this task, you upload a zip file containing the model to translate to OSS.
 While you can use any zip file containing a model, for the purpose of this tutorial we recommend that you use the file *Tuner.zip*, which is available in the [*tutorial_data*](../tutorial_data) folder.